tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-sql-meme-tagged-5-things-sql-server-shou.md

 **ISNULL and COALESCE**

 Those are not really the same, COALESCE allows for more than 1 expressions, preserves the datatype and is ANSI standard.
 So why do we need ISNULL?
-I know, I know..someone will post that ISNULL performs better&#8230;&#8230;..
+I know, I know..someone will post that ISNULL performs better……..

 **CURRENT_TIMESTAMP and GETDATE()**

 Banish GETDATE() and use CURRENT\_TIMESTAMP instead, the only reason people (me included) use GETDATE() is because we are lazy and it is shorter.
-As a matter of fact use CURRENT\_TIMESTAMP when you create a table and then script the table out&#8230;what do you see?
+As a matter of fact use CURRENT\_TIMESTAMP when you create a table and then script the table out…what do you see?
 It will be GETDATE()

 **User functions**